Latest SeedProd News

 • And more.

 If you’d like to embed videos from websites not on the white list, you’ll need to copy and paste the video’s full HTML code.
+Simply add a new block called Custom HTML and paste the video code to do this.

 Add the video HTML embed code using the Custom HTML WordPress block.